Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 1. a framework for an agreement between researchers, funders, publishers, librarians, citizen scientists and others active in science and scholarship on how to make research open and participatory for anyone, anywhere
 2. a guide to decide how to practice and support research
 3. a basis for badging of activities as commons-compliant, by individuals and organizations

+The principles themselves do not describe what the scholarly commons should look like and how it should be organized and governed.
+That is up to participants to decide, using the principles to guide their practices.
+This can involve choosing existing systems and platforms to carry out and disseminate research, as well as creating new solutions.
 ```